rzaluska/hugo-blog-source/content/about.md

 engineering.
 I use [<i class="fa fa-linux" aria-hidden="true"></i>
 arch linux](https://www.archlinux.org/) at every day basis.
 My favourite programming language is [Go](https://golang.org/).
 I have switched to it from Python.
-I use this programming languages most often so this blog will be dedicated to them.
+I use this two programming languages most often so this blog will be dedicated to them.

 I hope this blog it will be intresting for many people.